 Making an order that the Registrar remove the entryBack to top

-Removing the entry may also be the appropriate outcome if the entry was incorrectly made and the person concerned did not act dishonestly.
+Removing the entry may also be the appropriate outcome if the entry was incorrectly made and the person concerned didn’t act dishonestly.
 If their entry is removed, the person concerned can apply for registration immediately afterwards.
-If they do this, the Registrar is able to consider the nature and circumstances of the case.
+If they do this, the Registrar (or one of our Assistant Registrars who also make decisions on behalf of the Registrar) can consider the nature and circumstances of the case.

-In deciding whether to remove the entry in these circumstances, the Investigating Committee should take account of:
+In deciding whether to remove the entry following a finding that the entry was incorrectly made (but not fraudulent), the Investigating Committee should take account of:

 - the Registrar’s specialism in making registration decisions

-- whether the panel decided the entry was incorrect because the Registrar didn’t know about information which would have needed a value judgment or balancing exercise.
+- whether the panel decided the entry was incorrect because the Registrar didn’t know about information that needed a value judgment or balancing exercise.

-For example, if the entry was incorrect because the Registrar wasn’t aware of a minor criminal conviction or a health condition, then it is more likely to be appropriate to order that the entry is removed.
-If the person applies again for registration, the Registrar can make a new registration decision, using their specialism and our health and character guidance to help them carry out the value judgement or balancing exercise.
+If the person applies again for registration, the Registrar can make a new registration decision, using their specialism and our health and character guidance to help them reach the right decision.

-Where the factor which led us to find the entry incorrect didn’t require a value judgment and was more clear-cut, it may be more appropriate to consider taking no action.
-Factors that are more clear-cut include whether the person had carried out the required practice hours, continuing professional development or had professional indemnity insurance in place.
+Where the issue which led us to find the entry incorrect is more straightforward, it may be appropriate to consider taking no action.
+This might include simple errors relating to required practice hours, continuing professional development or professional indemnity insurance.

 Making an order that the Registrar amend the entryBack to top

 In certain circumstances, it may be appropriate to order that the Registrar amend the entry in the register.
-This may apply in situations where an annotation has been made in error and there is no wider concern regarding the integrity of the entry in question.
+This could apply in situations where an annotation has been made in error, and there is no wider concern regarding the integrity of the entry.

 Taking no actionBack to top

 Taking no action may be appropriate if the error or inaccuracy in the application process was trivial or unimportant.
-It may also be appropriate where the nurse or midwife has corrected the error or inaccuracy, or where the Registrar has since correctly entered the nurse or midwife on the register based on all relevant information.
+It may also be appropriate where the nurse, midwife or nursing associate has corrected the error or inaccuracy, or where the Registrar has since correctly entered the nurse, midwife or nursing associate on the register based on all relevant information.